Skip to main content

 a second chance for a once-spectacular site

-In many ways, that dark moment was what spurred a national preservation movement that saved many other such buildings – including Grand Central Station.
-The New York Landmarks Preservation Commission was created in its wake.
+A majestic gateway to the capital of commerce, the original station’s destruction sparked a national preservation movement that ultimately saved other landmarks, including Grand Central Terminal.
+The New York City Landmarks Preservation Commission was created in its wake.

-The entrance
+the entrance

 The new Moynihan Train Hall is inside the James A. Farley postal building on Eighth Avenue in Manhattan.